Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Heron comparison in real data

 \section{Heron comparison in real data}

 The way the vertices interact and connect provides essential information about the system.
 In particular, information about their connectivity patterns represents a valuable tool on how different dynamics occur in the system.
 For example, the speed at which information travels within a cohesive community is much greater than in a more sparse one.
-The ideal public bidding network consists of a network where nodes are connected uniformly.
-For example, in a total of 100 biddings, if a company $x$ participates of 10 ($n_x=10$) and a company $y$ participates of 15 ($n_y=15$), it is expected that the probability that these two companies participate in the same bidding is $0.1\times 0.15$, resulting in an average of 1.5 joint participations.
-Values high above 1.5 must indicate some abnormal relationships.
-Here, we identify the evolution of links happening in a randomly uniform (Poisson) manner and links that occur with a higher probability than the expected {\cite{akbarpour_diffusion_2018}}.
+The theoretical benchmark of public bidding network consists of a network where nodes are connected uniformly.
+For example, in a total of 100 biddings, if a company $x$ participates in 10 ($n_x=10$) and a company $y$ participates of 15 ($n_y=15$), it is expected that the probability that these two companies participate in the same bidding is $0.1\times 0.15$, resulting in an average of 1.5 joint participation.
+Values above 1.5 must indicate some abnormal relationships.
+Here, we identify the evolution of links happening in a random uniform manner and links that occur with a higher probability than the expected null hypothesis {\cite{akbarpour_diffusion_2018}}.

 Supposing a Poisson behavior, the probability of that element interacting with another depends only on the node itself as we count its frequency of participation.
 However, the probability of the elements participating in the same bidding when there is collusion differs from this uniform connectivity, affecting the system's topology.